Athena

 SYNOPSIS:

-In honour of her mother's memory, Athena is now determined to use her voice not only to heal her wounds, but to heal and inspire her audience and community.
-This documentary will not only bring light to the healing powers of our voices, but in doing so, will spread a message of hope from the perspective of a young woman who never gave up in the face of doubt.
-We all have something to learn from Athena.
-Though it may feel small and insignificant, your voice has the power to heal far beyond yourself.
-It could be the most powerful healing tool we have.
+This documentary will not only bring light to the healing powers of our voices, but in doing so, will spread a message of hope from the perspective of a young woman who never gives up in the face of doubt.
+Though it may feel small and insignificant, our voice could be the most powerful healing tool we have.

 See below testimonials for the film (left to right): Declan Nicholls (Voice Coach) and Athena Hardani (subject).